Jared Young Player Props: Cubs vs. Red Sox

 Jared Young At The Plate

-- Young is batting .200 with two triples, a home run and two walks.
+- Young has two triples, a home run and three walks while hitting .182.

-- Young has picked up a hit in five games this season (50.0%), including one multi-hit game.
+- Young has had a base hit in five of 11 games this year, and multiple hits once.

 - In four games this year, Young has picked up an RBI, with more than one RBI once.